ryan-mcpeck/ryan-mcpeck/README.md

 ---

 * 🔭 I’m currently deciding on my first project.
+I'd like to do something involving baseball analysis!
 * 🌱 I’m currently learning Python.
 * 😄 Pronouns: He / Him / His
 * ⚡ Fun fact: I enjoy playing the guitar and am working on playing live shows with a band.